dirkhugo/archiotsens/sensarch.md

-way, using feature extraction and classification provided by means of artificial intelligence (AI), more higher level tasks like human activity recognition and object detection are available for authentication purposes, while hardware based authentication use cases can be achieved through computation of phase differences, etc.
+way, using feature extraction and classification provided by means of artificial intelligence (AI), more higher level tasks like human activity recognition and object detection are available for authentication purposes, while radio sensing based authentication use cases can be achieved through computation of radio signal characteristics in terms of phase differences, etc.

 TGbf Wi-Fi Sensing (SENS) is achieved by signaling between just an initiator and a responder.